Other names for managed repair programs are:

 Note: The National Insurance Restoration Council (NIRC), “a nonprofit organization devoted to protecting and educating property owners & restoration contractors when dealing with insurance companies”, is pushing hard to limit the growth of Managed Repair Programs (MRP).

 Most managed repair programs force customers to use a contractor of the insurer’s choosing rather than one chosen by the customer himself.
 These contractors are frequently referred to as ‘affiliated’ or ‘in-house’ contractors.
 Instead of paying the insured homeowners the amount owed to fix the roof, managed repair programs require homeowners to accept work done by the insurance company’s own contractor.
 On top of all this, insurance companies advertise these roofing programs as being beneficial to the customer using flowery language such as ‘platinum preferred roofing programs’ or ‘a better way.’
 Often, insurance companies argue that their way is better for customers by claiming that the use of ‘affiliated’ contractors means that repairs get completed sooner.
 Some managed repair programs also claim to offer lengthy guarantees on materials and workmanship than those required by state laws.
 And insurance companies often argue that managed repair programs reduce the cost of repairs and increase customer convenience, among other benefits.
+This is roofing insurance information they won’t tell you.

 Even before a hail storm, 20% of all roofs are in need of replacement.
 A hail storm is a great opportunity to have your roof replaced compliments of your insurance company.